gh-pages-project/gh-pages-project.github.io/pages/gh_pages_project.md

 We use [Mermaid](https://mermaid.js.org/) for diagrams, and  [MathJax](https://www.mathjax.org/) for math equations.
 See test pages ([test_mermaid]({% link pages/test_mermaid.md %}) and [test_mathjax]({% link pages/test_mathjax.md %})).
 See the source code in the *_includes* and *pages* folders of the [repo](https://github.com/gh-pages-project/gh-pages-project.github.io).

 Great, the project is done.
-Happy writing :heart:.
+Happy writing ❤️.

 Acknowledgments: I got a lot of help from [github docs](https://docs.github.com) and [jekyll docs](https://jekyllrb.com/) for writing this document.